Techno-Hwizrdry/netscan/README.md

 ### Examples

-Omitting the -p argument will default to scanning all 65,535 ports on the target IP address (or CIDR address).
+Omitting the -p argument will default to scanning ports 1 - 1024 on the target IP address (or CIDR address).

 `netscan --address 192.168.1.1`